Azure/Industrial-IoT/readme.md

 OPC Vault enables OT and IT to manage OPC UA Application Certificates and Trust Lists.
 Certificates secure client to server communication.
 Trust Lists determine which client is allowed to talk to which server.
 Certificates and private keys can be issued and continuously renewed to keep your OPC UA server endpoints secure.
 OPC Vault  is built on Azure Key Vault which guards your private keys in a secure hardware location.

-### APIs
+### Simple developer experience

-Simple developer experience - The [REST API](docs/api/readme.md) can be used with any programming language through its exposed Open API specification (Swagger).
+The [REST API](docs/api/readme.md) can be used with any programming language through its exposed Open API specification (Swagger).
 This means when integrating OPC UA into cloud management solutions, developers are free to choose technology that matches their skills, interests, and architecture choices.
 For example, a full stack web developer who develops an application for an alarm and event dashboard can write logic to respond to events in JavaScript or TypeScript without ramping up on a OPC UA SDK, C, C++, Java or C#.

 ## Components